MarlzRana/google-dsc-intro-to-dev-ws/audienceScript.md

   - Restart terminal

 ## Asdf

-### Motivation

-- Installing new programming languages on your machine can be difficult and especially managing multiple versions of them
-- asdf is a global language version and allows us to install any programming language (provided someone has a plugin for it) and manage multiple versions easily at the touch of a single command

-### Technical

 - Run <code>brew install asdf</code>
 - Per language, we need to install a language plugin which essentially manages that programming language